Current ride: Badass IV

 The last couple of years I have thought about buying my "last" Harley as the look and technical advancements on newer models are getting damn fine in my estimation.
 Yet, I know my pal and bride of almost 49 years would strongly disagree as I am getting to the age where she would prefer that I not ride at all.

 I have added small aftermarket wings to the front fairing and below the seat for more temperature control.
 I have changed the mirrors to give me better, wider rear vision.
 I have more and brighter lights to make it easier for cage riders to see me.
 And to top it off, I have done a ton of cosmetic stuff.
 I have received a lot of compliments about the looks and in response I like to say "Yeah thanks, I have pimped it to the max".
 But....but I really love the looks and technology on the 2017/18 Road King Special so look out folks, the Fat Lady hasn't sang yet!

 |Badass II - 2000 Road King Classic|

 and put a ton of great miles on her.

 I am grateful to have had the best riding pal, Al "Coyote" Mungia along for almost all of my significant rides.
 Al and I are world's apart politically but when we are on a ride we are handlebar-to-handlebar partners with complete trust in one another.
 It's a rare thing I believe and I appreciate it.

 To those who may stumble across this entry and fancy riding Harley's, or any motorcycle for that matter, I have three suggestions:

-- Learn how to ride a dirt bike, in the dirt if possible - there you can learn instinctive moves such as getting away from the bike when you inevitably crash and how to counter steer...things that will keep you safer on the street.
+- Learn how to ride a dirt bike, in the dirt if possible - there you can learn instinctive moves such as getting away from the bike when you inevitably crash.
+Also how to counter steer...things that will keep you safer on the street.

 - Take a motorcycle safety course, mandatory in many states.